 If you require that all the devices on your network have the security of encrypted traffic or the convenience of having them all routed through a specific country to enable, for example, the use of Netflix or BBC iPlayer, the best way to achieve this is by setting up VPN access on your router.

-Apart from allowing you to avoid snooping, bypass censorship, or a user in your home using websites or services that may draw the attention of authorities, this also means that even if a user on the home network forgets to use a secure connection, it won’t matter as their connection will still go through the VPN.
+Apart from allowing you to avoid snooping, bypass censorship, even the hardcore one like the one imposed in China, or a user in your home using websites or services that may draw the attention of authorities, this also means that even if a user on the home network forgets to use a secure connection, it won’t matter as their connection will still go through the VPN.

 It also means that any device, even those that don’t support VPN services or proxies (smart TVs, game consoles), will still be able to dodge geo-blocking.

 Thus, while using a VPN, the communication between the router and the Internet is encrypted and protected.
 A router VPN also helps you unblock restricted websites by changing your virtual location and provides online anonymity by hiding your real IP address.

 To sum up, a VPN on router offers many benefits: